mzoee/Pulication_numerique/README.md

-# Pulication_numerique
+# Publication_numerique

 # A website for visiting Iran

-This is a Repository for a website named "Un voyage en Iran": a project for course "Pulication_numerique" at UNIL.
+This is a Repository for a website named "Un voyage en Iran": a project for course "Publication_numerique" at UNIL.

 By: Maryam Sadat Zoee